DiTo97/gol/README.md

 # Game of Life

-Comparative analysis of possible parallel implementations of Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoL) using CUDA, OpenMP and MPI toolkits on INFN's [Ocapie cluster](https://web.ge.infn.it/calcolo/joomla/2-uncategorised/106-farm-hpc-ocapie) for HPC.
+Comparative analysis of possible parallel implementations of Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoL) using both GPU-based toolkits, CUDA, and CPU-based toolkits, OpenMP and MPI, on INFN's [Ocapie cluster](https://web.ge.infn.it/calcolo/joomla/2-uncategorised/106-farm-hpc-ocapie) for HPC.

 **Authors**: F. Minutoli, M. Ghirardelli, and D. Surpanu.